acp29/eventer/README.md

 https://eventerneuro.netlify.app/
 Eventer is distributed under the GNU General Public Licence v3.0

-*Software for the detection of spontaneous synaptic events measured by electrophysiology or imaging.
-Detection is achieved by Fast Fourier Transform(FFT)-based deconvolution followed by event selection automated by Random Forest Machine Learning.*
+*Eventer is software for the detection of spontaneous synaptic events measured by electrophysiology or imaging.
+Detection is achieved by Fast Fourier Transform(FFT)-based deconvolution followed by event selection automated by machine learning using random forests.*

 Standalone executables (Windows, Mac and Linux) or MATLAB App are available from https://sourceforge.net/projects/eventer/